The truth about land grabs

 As demand for sugar increases, so does the rush for land to grow it.
 Oxfam has found that companies that supply sugar to Coke, Pepsi, Associated British Foods and other food and beverage giants are kicking poor farmers off their land and robbing them of their rights – leaving many homeless and hungry.

 Communities are already standing up and demanding their rights.
 And because no company is too big to listen to its customers, you have a rare opportunity to stand with farmers as they struggle to retain their farmland.
-Add your name to our petition at BehindTheBrands.org.
-Tell Coke, Pepsi and ABF to show zero tolerance for land grabs.
+Now tell Pepsi and ABF to make sure their sugar doesn't lead to land grabs .